 Really listen to these questions to get a sense for some of these realities: if there are questions around working overtime and last minute deadlines you can expect this will come with the job.
 Know your comfort level with them and how you can show that with your answers.

-Want more career advice from Char?
+Want more career advice?
 Apply now to Lighthouse Labs!